Report from the courts: Who's been up before Mansfield Magistrates' Court?

 Theft

-Kelly Bailey, 31, of Rosewood Drive, Kirkby, stole plants to a value unknown from Morrison in Kirkby.
-She has been conditionally discharged for 12 months, pay compensation £50, costs of £85 and a surcharge of £20.
+Craig Roebuck, 41, of High Street, Tibshelf, has been sentenced to 16 weeks in prison.
+He failed to surrender to court, and committed several offences while serving a community order for theft.
+He stole air fresheners to the value of £15.71 belonging to Poundstretcher in Mansfield.
+He also stole face cream to the value of £71 from Wilkinson on Outram Street, Sutton and on another occasion stole wash tablets to the value of £20 from the same shop.

-Steven Pope, 41, of Clifton Place, Mansfield, stole perfume from Debenhams, Mansfield to the value of £67.
-He also stole cosmetics to the value of £216 from Debenhams.
-He has been fined £80, pay compensation of £67, costs of £85 and a £30 surcharge.
+Sefton Brown, 39, of Hardwick Lane, Sutton, stole fragrances from Debenhams in Mansfield to the value of £177 and on another occasion stole fragrances to the value of £93 from the same shop.
+He also failed to surrender to court.
+He was fined £50, pay compensation of £45 and costs of £30.

-Donald Gornall, 51, of Welbeck Street, Sutton, stole a purse containing £200 in cash, and failed to surrender to court.
-He also committed the offence while serving a suspended sentence for assault and theft.
-He has been given a 24 week imprisonment and to pay compensation of £250.

-Allen Slater, 40, of Maltby Road, Mansfield, stole two boxes of Lacoste Fragrances to the value of £134 from Boots on St Peters Retail Park.
-He has been conditionally discharged for 12 months, pay costs of £85 and a £20 surcharge.